Peter Arne: Embezzling funds from Mary Renault

 In the late 1940s, Arne and his partner at the time, Jack Corke, befriended English novelist Mary Renault and her partner, Julie Mullard, on the SS Cairo, a steamer bound from Britain to South Africa.

 Arne (aged 26 at the time) and Corke persuaded Mary Renault that they could get rich quickly by building housing for recent immigrants like themselves.
-The four of them established a company called CAM Construction, which Renault financed using a £25,000 award she'd received from the movie studio Metro-Goldwyn-Mayer, and the company began employing labourers and craftsmen to begin construction of several houses.
+The four of them established a company called CAM Construction, which Renault financed using a £25,000 award she had received from the movie studio Metro-Goldwyn-Mayer, and the company began employing labourers and craftsmen to begin construction of several houses.

 Arne and Corke (an alcoholic) squandered funds on high living, leaving bills unpaid, and the company failed to generate revenue.
 After Arne and Corke stole Renault's Studebaker, her lawyer obtained their resignations from the firm and persuaded them to leave the house the four had formerly shared.
-Arne and Corke then disappeared from Renault's life for good, Arne returning to Britain.
+Arne and Corke then disappeared from Renault's life for good and Arne returned to Britain.

 Death

 On 1 August 1983, Arne attended a costume fitting in Clerkenwell intended for his character Range in the BBC Doctor Who television serial Frontios (a role which would eventually be played by William Lucas).

 Shortly after Arne returned to his Knightsbridge home, neighbours reported hearing a violent argument coming from his home.
-Arne's body was found inside his flat, bludgeoned to death with a stool and a log from his fireplace, which was found in the communal hall.
+Arne was later found inside his flat, bludgeoned to death with a stool and a log from his fireplace, which was found in the communal hall.

 The prime suspect in Arne's murder was a schoolteacher from Verona, Italy, who had been living rough in a local park, and for whom Arne had been providing food.

 Police issued a photofit image after eyewitnesses reported seeing a young man loitering nearby eating a jar of honey.
 Four days later, a body matching this description was found in the River Thames at Wandsworth, having drowned in an apparent suicide.
 Bloodstained clothes were later found upstream at Putney.
 Police identified the body as that of Giuseppe Perusi, an Italian schoolteacher.
-Inquiries revealed Arne had been giving food to the Italian man.
+Inquiries revealed Arne had been giving food to Perusi.

 An inquest at Westminster Coroner's Court in October 1983 recorded a verdict of unlawful killing for Arne and suicide for Perusi.
 Police concluded that Perusi had beaten the actor to death then killed himself.
-The reason for the violent argument remains unknown.
+The reason for the violent argument and the motive for the killing remain unknown.